ReGO: Reference-Guided Outpainting for Scenery Image: Experiment

-In our baseline methods, five neighbors for each training sample are selected, and we randomly pick up one in each iteration to serve as the reference image.
+\textbf{Discuss the Number of Reference Image.} In our baseline methods, five neighbors for each training sample are selected, and we randomly pick up one in each iteration to serve as the reference image.
 This subsection investigates the impacts of the number of the reference image.

 The performance tendencies with five different reference numbers are shown in Fig.~\ref{dis_refnum}, where the FID is scaled by the logarithmic function.
 As shown in Fig.~\ref{dis_refnum}, there are two important observations.
 First, Comparing to employing only one reference image, using multiple references could enhance the model generality and train a more robust generation model.
 The FID of $\text{ReGO}_\text{BDIE}$ with only one reference image is 10.728, when the reference number increases to 5, the FID could be improved to 10.052.
 Second, more reference images do not make the performance step further, which is clear from the performance tendencies when the reference number ranges from 5 to 20.
 The situation with five reference images achieves the best performance on average.